 Sleep, exercise, and your older cat

-To encourage your aging cat to get into a good sleep routine, you can play with it during the day so tire it out at night.
+To encourage your aging cat to get into a good sleep routine, you can play with it during the day.
 Make its bedding comfortable using cushions to encourage it to sleep there and prevent pressure sores forming in less mobile cats.
 Pheromone sprays are useful as these can help relax your cat and help reduce anxiety or sleeplessness.

 Your aging cat and their diet

 Regularly changing a cat's diet to provide varied food can actually result in unnecessary stress for an aging cat.
 So long as they are being fed an appropriate diet adapted to their changing needs, there's no reason to alter this unless otherwise recommended by your vet.

 You can increase the palatability of its food by heating it to release the aroma, and choose one with an easy-to-eat texture.
 Older cats tend to drink less, which can lead to hydration problems, so make sure fresh water is easily available; water fountains may also be a useful way to encourage your cat to drink.